ACTUAL

 The European Union has approved changes in the procedure for obtaining the status of a long-term resident

-The change is that now up to two years of residence in another EU member state can be taken into account in this five-year term.
-However, such residence must also be legal, for example, if the applicant is an EU Blue Card holder.
+The change is that now this five-year term can be taken into account for up to two years of residence in another EU Member State.
+However, such accommodation should also be legal, for example, if the applicant is the owner of the EU blue card.

-In order to obtain the status of a long-term resident of the EU, in addition, the applicant must meet a number of conditions, such as the availability of a stable and regular income, health insurance and other requirements determined by the member states.
+In order to obtain the status of a long-term EU resident, the applicant must meet a number of conditions, such as stable and regular income, health insurance and other requirements that determine the Member States.

-The status of a long-term resident of the European Union allows its holders to move freely and live in other EU countries, giving them rights similar to citizens in the areas of employment, education and other areas.
+The status of a long -term resident of the European Union allows its owners to move and reside in other EU countries, giving them rights similar to citizens, in the fields of employment, education and other fields.

-Eurostat statistics for 2020 show that the total number of third-country nationals legally residing in the European Union was 23 million or 5.1% of the total EU population.
-Of these, more than 10 million had the status of long-term or permanent residents.
+The Eurostat statistics for 2020 shows that the total number of third countries who live in the European Union was 23 million or 5.1% of the total population of the EU.
+Of these, more than 10 million had a long -term or permanent resident.

-In addition, last week the Council of the European Union approved a procedure that will allow travelers from outside the Schengen area to apply for a visa online.
+In addition, last week the Council of the European Union approved the procedure that would allow travelers from outside the Schengen area to be served online.

 DON'T MISS IT